Get Your Case Reviewed by Our Experts

 How the Dendritic Cell Vaccine for Ovarian Cancer Works

-In immunotherapy, scientists take advantage of this natural function.
+In ovarian cancer immunotherapy Germany offers, scientists take advantage of this natural function.
 The process usually begins by collecting a patient’s own immune cells – typically through a simple blood draw.
 In the lab, dendritic cells are isolated and "trained" by exposing them to tumor-specific antigens.
 Once these cells have been properly loaded, they are reintroduced into the patient’s body, where they act like messengers – activating T-cells to recognize and attack cancer cells.

 Differentiation and maturation of dendritic cells (DC)